Materializations

 Create a materialized dataset

 Navigate to the Materializations tab by toggling the Edits configuration in the Datasources tab in the Ontology Manager.
-On the Materializations tab, you can can create materialized object datasets, object restricted views, or object streams with various configurations depending on input datasource types.
+On the Materializations tab, you can can create materialized object datasets or object restricted views with various configurations depending on input datasource types.

 Materializations landing page